Contextualist/grain/README.md

 # Grain

-A scheduler built with `trio` and `pynng` for resource-aware parallel computing on clusters.
+A scheduler built with `trio` for resource-aware parallel computing on clusters.

 ### TL;DR